 Office: Brooklyn College, James Hall, Rm 4307b

-“How should we understand intergroup relations across power and/or difference?
-How does group-membership, historical narrative, and space/place shape people’s assumptions, reasoning, and behaviors about justice and injustice?”
+“How does group-membership, historical narrative, and space/place shape people’s assumptions, reasoning, and behaviors related to issues of justice and injustice?”

 Dr. Glasford’s lab investigates injustice decision-making, intergroup relations, and collective action.
 Much of the work in his applied behavioral science lab examines questions aimed at understanding how people make decisions about whether or how to respond to injustice befalling others, how to improve relations between groups of differing power, and understanding the psychology of when and why people engage in collective action to resist a subordinated position.
 Within his work on intergroup relations, and more broadly diversity, Demis’s research focuses the perspective of racial, ethnic, and religious (e.g., Muslim) minority group members.
 In his research, Dr. Glasford seeks to not only advance theory, but design studies that produce results that can be systematically translated to applied-science ends points.